Colorado Street Bridge in Haunted California

 However, the bride is also associated with a darker history, earning it the nickname the “Suicide Bridge.”
 During the Great Depression, many desperate individuals jumped off the bridge as a means of ending their lives, a tragic history that has resulted in local legends about ghosts and hauntings.

-Related Haunted Stories: Goatmans Bridge
+Related Haunted Stories: Emilys Bridge of Stowe

 The bridge was closed to vehicular traffic due to structural issues in 1989, but after renovations, it was reopened in 1993.
 Today, the Colorado Street Bridge is listed in the National Register of Historic Places and remains one of Pasadena’s most iconic structures, celebrated each year with a local music and dance festival called “Party on the Bridge.”